 - Bicycles Available

-Just across the gardens, Valley House rooms have a contemporary feel, with polished cement interiors, bold colours, high-beamed ceilings and a wide veranda with spectacular views - a great place for sundowners.
+Just across the gardens, the two Valley House rooms have a contemporary feel, with polished cement interiors, bold colours, high-beamed ceilings and a wide veranda with spectacular views - a great place for sundowners.
 Furnishings are antique in style (French polished chests-of-drawers) but bathrooms are modern, with walk-in wet-room showers (the doubles have a tub, too).

 We loved the Garden Rooms: bright and airy with panoramic views and a private balcony for relaxing.
 Bathrooms are modern, with bathtub and rain shower.

 The stunning Aurora Bungalow is the latest addition and features modern, stylish interiors, four-poster bed and French windows leading onto a private sun deck with loungers.